 Support from Other Caregivers

-There is a reason why teachers are considered a child’s second parent.
-Your child spends an increasingly large amount of time at school.
+There is a reason why teachers are child’s second parent.
+Your child spends an increasing amount of time at school.
 In this environment, teachers are the caretakers of your child.
 This does not mean that you have to leave everything to your child’s teachers.

-Although they are trained to teach, not all educators are trained to deal with mental health for children.
-If you communicate regularly with your child’s teachers, then you can provide a more comprehensive, two-pronged system for your child’s mental wellbeing.
+Although they are trained to teach, not all educators are trained to deal with ensuring the mental well-being of children and adolescents.
+If you communicate regularly with your child’s teachers, then you can provide a more comprehensive and consistent, two-pronged approach for your child or adolescent’s mental wellbeing.

 Safety and Security

-Nurturing mental health for children can be summarized to this: Be loving, encouraging, and reassuring instead of nagging, threatening, or controlling.
+Nurturing mental health or well-being for children or adolescents can be summarized as: Being loving, encouraging, and reassuring instead of nagging, threatening, or controlling.
 Choose to be firm but kind.
 If you feel that you’re overwhelmed, don’t be afraid to consult your child’s pediatrician or a mental health professional near you.